ctrl-alt-dtl/PMA-Labs/Chap3/Lab_3-2/README.md

 ![3-2: IDA Registry Keys](Images/3-2-8.png)

 This is just looking at different approaches to fitting the puzzle piece in the correct spot.
-What I notice here is I see here that there is a registry entry and most likely in *HKLM\SYSTEM\CurrentControlSet\Services* and seeing earlier that *IRIP* was being added as a service, I am assuming that there will be an *IRIP* key in the registry.
+What I notice here is I see here that there is a registry entry and most likely in *HKLM\SYSTEM\CurrentControlSet\Services* and seeing earlier that *IPRIP* was being added as a service, I am assuming that there will be an *IPRIP* key in the registry.
 Well, there's not  at this moment because the DLL failed to load/execute.
 Also, being that it's Windows registry means that persistence is a part of this malware.

 So we found out the indicators and signatures, both host and network.
 Unfortunately it did not run as expected. **Why?** My first guess is the DLL cannot find/create the registry keys it needs to create the service, so it fails hard.

+## Reversing to Better Understand

+Just because the malware didn't execute doesn't mean just stop there.
+I personally see this as an opportunity to know more about how Windows Services are created and how they work.

 ### About Services: